bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbits.md

 \nu_{\text{circle}} = \frac{2\pi}{T} t
 :::

 Further solution is not needed if the orbit is circular.
 Now we have the relationship between mean anomaly and time that we need for solution of these problems.
-Note that Eq. {eq}`eq:mean-anomaly-definition` and Eqs. {eq}`eq:mean-anomaly-ellipse` and {eq}`eq:mean-anomaly-ellipse-period` are exactly identical.
+Note that @eq:mean-anomaly-definition and Eqs. @eq:mean-anomaly-ellipse and @eq:mean-anomaly-ellipse-period are exactly identical.

 The procedure to find the eccentric anomaly is the same as in the {ref}`previous section <sec:ellipse-eccentric-anomaly>`, so we can move on to deriving Kepler's equation.

 ## Kepler's Equation

-Some further trigonometry with Eq. {eq}`eq:cos-eccentric-anomaly-ellipse`, Eq. {eq}`eq:eccentric-anomaly-true-anomaly-ellipse`, and Eq. {eq}`eq:time-since-periapsis-ellipse` yields **Kepler's Equation**:
+Some further trigonometry with @eq:cos-eccentric-anomaly-ellipse, @eq:eccentric-anomaly-true-anomaly-ellipse, and @eq:time-since-periapsis-ellipse yields **Kepler's Equation**:

 :::{math}
 M_e = E - e \sin E
 :::

 This gives the relationship between mean anomaly and eccentric anomaly.
-The value of $M_e$ monotonically increases as a function of $E$, as shown in {numref}`fig:mean-eccentric-anomaly-ellipse` for several values of $e$.
+The value of $M_e$ monotonically increases as a function of $E$, as shown in @fig:mean-eccentric-anomaly-ellipse for several values of $e$.

 ```{code-cell} ipython3
 :tags: [remove-cell]